-The art works in the site represent six bodies of work created in the past two years.
+The art works in the site represent six bodies of work created in the past four years.
 The main body of works, Planted, connects a series of old portrait and still-life paintings to large canvases, on which a completely new scene was constructed that adopted the old paintings and made them an integral part of the new story.
 This body of works meets the viewer in a zone of discomfort, a kind of twilight zone between reality and imagination.
 The exhibition consists of large-scale paintings and a series of small prints, a kind of minor echoes of the large works, which constitute additional variations to the subjects in the paintings.
 The large works are made in mixed media that use mainly oil painting, collage and acrylic, in large painting gestures in which the artist activates her entire body.
 The inspiration for the images comes from various sources: everyday materials, personal experiences, and actual issues.
 Hasson is looking for images that interest her visually while at the same time contain potential for stories.
 The common denominator of this body of work is the artist's choice to reuse old paintings - portraits and still-lifes - some of them even painting exercises from the time of her studies at the Amsterdam Academy of Art, around which she develops a plot that has nothing to do with the creation of the early painting.
 The portraits are of real people that the artist painted from observation but the whole scene is invented,

 fabricated.
 The characters are inserted into a story that is not theirs, moving between different possibilities of reality.
 Moreover, the same portraits are duplicated in works with a printed background and oscillate between different works, each time connected to another situation.
 The way in which the ready-made portrait receives its new body dictates a separate scene that brings the viewer to another story; The figure of a teacher or educating mother transforms into the image of a woman in a psychiatric hospital, a nun rolls into scenes with erotic tension, and the artist herself, with and without a mask, changes roles ranging from positions of strength to positions of weakness.